davidnx/NextjsStaticHosting-AspNetCore/README.md

 Measured on Windows 11 version 21H2 (OS Build 22000.675) on an	AMD Ryzen 9 5900HX using latest LTS releases of .NET 6 (6.0.5) and Node.js (16.15.0) as of 5/27/2022.
 Tests were run against localhost on raw HTTP using Apache Bench Version 2.3 Revision: 1879490 as the test client.

-The ASP .NET Core project was published in Release configuration and executed without custom tweeaks.
+The ASP .NET Core project was published in Release configuration and executed without custom tweaks.
 The Next.js app was run with `npm run start` without custom tweaks (see: [docs](https://nextjs.org/docs/deployment#nodejs-server)).
 Each scenario was run 3 times, and the median run is shown.

 Measured throughput was ~6-7x greater on ASP .NET Core; P99 latency was ~2-4x better on ASP .NET Core.